Domestic Violence Program

 - Click here for a list of the Colorado Domestic Violence Offender Management Board's approved list of treatment providers

 The following are resources that can help you to identify abusive behavior, approach abusers about their behavior, and provide information about treatment and education options for abusers who make the decision to stop their abusive behaviors.
-Before taking any action, consider the safety of the victim.
-If you know the victim, discuss your thoughts with that person so that he or she can appropriately safety plan.
+Before taking any action, consider the safety of the survivor.
+If you know the survivor, discuss your thoughts with that person so that he or she can appropriately safety plan.

 - Community Intervention with an Abuser

 The Colorado General Assembly created DVP (formerly the Domestic Abuse Assistance Program) in 1983.
 DVP has several funding sources, including:

 - Colorado Domestic Abuse Fund - Colorado taxpayers may elect to make donations through their state income tax return refunds to the Colorado Domestic Abuse Fund (CDAF).

 - Family Violence Prevention and Services Act - The Federal Congress approved the Family Violence Prevention and Services Act in 1984.
 This created a grant for states to assist in establishing, maintaining, and expanding domestic violence programs and projects to prevent family violence and to provide immediate shelter and related assistance to victims of family violence and their dependents.

 - Temporary Assistance for Needy Families (TANF) - Additional funding for community-based domestic violence programs was secured through the TANF block grant in 2004.